dagdagdag83/OAuth-and-SPIFFE-Registration/draft-kasselman-oauth_spiffe.md

 ## Grant Types
 Authorization servers MAY choose to limit the grant types for which the "register on first use" pattern is supported.
 This may be recorded as the "grant_type" metadata field.

-# Client Lifecycle Management
+# Post-Registration Client Lifecycle Management
+After registration there MUST be an initial client record with a direct link between the SPIFFE identifier in the SPIFFE credentials and the OAuth client identifier, but additional work MAY be required to make the client operational.
+The client might be missing configuration or entitlement.
+This is particularly relevant for complex enterprise environments.

+## Configuration
+After registration a client must be configured with the necessary operational metadata to function correctly and securely.
+An authorization server may use a number of mechanissms for obtaining metadata.
+Metadata may be statically preconfigured, automatically or manually created, or retrieved from a configuration management system.
+This can happen instantaneously after registration or it can be asyncronous.
+The OAuth 2.0 Dynamic Client Registration Protocol {{RFC7591}} defines client metadata that may be used, however there can also be custom metadata.

+## Entitlement
+This defines the specific permissions and/or access rights granted to the client.
+This is a critical stage that determines what the configured client is permitted to do and request.
+Entitlements can include; grant types, scopes, audience restrictions, or fine-grained permissions.

+In enterprise environments the permissions and access rights granted to a client can be highly dynamic and complex.
+As such there might be several out of band operations; assigning permissions and roles to the client in a PRP system, assigning attributes to the workload, or any other mechanism used for making access rights evaluations.

+## Updates
+It is possible that updates to client configuration or entitlement happens with the same mechanism as "register on first use", and can even be entirely opague to the workload.
+However special care must be taken to ensure this happens securely and in line with company policies.
+If entitlements like client permissions can be updated dynamically you need to be aware that this can lead to potential priviledge escalation if a workload is hijacked.
+Similarly adding new redirects to an existing client can also lead to potential issues.
+The implementer needs to make clear decisions if a) updates to clients are allowed and b) what types of updates are allowed.
+Risk analysis could also be introduced to control client updates.

+## Deregistration
 The number of clients registered with an authorization server may grow significantly over time.
-An authorization MAY unregistered a client if it has not been used for an extended period of time to reduce the size of the client registration database.
+An authorization server MAY unregistered a client if it has not been used for an extended period of time to reduce the size of the client registration database.
+An authorization server MAY also implement an automated expiry of clients (TTL), which has the benefit of continous re-registration and automatic cleanup of unused clients.

 # Security Considerations